Youngben1/Youngben1/README.md

 Front End Web Developer
 -----------------------

 I am conversant with HTML, CSS and Javascript.
-I mainly use React and NextJS.
-I like to use Tailwind, also have knowledge using styled components, chakra UI and vanilla CSS
+I mainly use React and NextJS and VueJS.
+I like to use Tailwind, also have knowledge using styled components, chakra UI and vanilla CSS.

 * ✉️  You can contact me at [benjaminrenny@gmail.com](mailto:benjaminrenny@gmail.com)
-* 🧠  I'm learning Python at the moment alongside 2 frameworks: Flask and Django, learning React Native and Node JS shortly.
+* 🧠  I'm learning Python and NodeJS an Reat Native at the moment alongside 2 Python frameworks: Flask and Django.

 ### Skills